-Its no secret that in order for you to have a decent fishing trip, or a fishing trip at all, you need to have fishing line on your rod.
-One of the biggest problems that I have run into is that there is so many different types of line out there that it can make your head spin.
+It is no secret that in order for you to have a decent fishing trip or a fishing trip at all, you need to have fishing line on your rod.
+One of the biggest problems that I have run into is that there are so many different types of line out there that it can make your head spin.
 Picking the right line can be expensive, and also extremely tiring because once you spool line onto a reel, it can be a lot of work to take it back off, and all your efforts were for nothing.
-Do I go with braided line, or mono line???
+Do I go with a braided line or a monoline???
 Will one help me catch more fish than the other?
 So many questions around something so simple.

 Benefits of Braided line

 - Better strength